 In a world where change is unavoidable, the industry experts understand this risk as a calculated risk.
 “The open banking model offers banks the opportunity to keep and even grow their customer base by allowing third-party services into their portfolio to customize and make their value proposal unique” in the words of Anirban Bose, international head of Capgemini banking and capital markets.
 “Banks that decide not to embrace open banking strategically and position themselves accordingly are at risk of losing their role as middlemen for the customer”.
 So heads up.

 To wrap this up, I’m finishing with a forecast of a rather obvious scenario, a likely one, and also a shocking one.

-Obvious: Open banking is inevitable, I bet there are many teams out there making it a thing as we speak regardless of all previously stated problems.
+Obvious: Open finance is inevitable, I bet there are many teams out there making it a thing as we speak regardless of all previously stated problems.

 Likely: Great teams will soon hit the headlines with the technology breakthrough to share our financial information freely and risk-free.

 Shocking: I also forecast that big financial agencies in Colombia and Latin America are going to understand open banking is a force of nature and, as the old saying goes: if you can’t beat them, join them.
 Their best strategy will be for one or several banks to join forces with fast-growing startups to make this project a reality.